JakeSteam/blog-programming/_posts/2018-10-24-adding-callbacks-from-fragment-to-activity-or-activity-to-application-in-android.md

     }
 ```

-Now, when the fragment should be closed (e.g. if it’s a modal and the user has pressed the close button), try to call the parent’s callback.
-It’s worth wrapping this in a try/catch in case the fragment has accidentally been opened from another activity.
-The parent should never be null, as an activity can’t live without an application, and a fragment can’t live without an activity!
+Now, when the fragment should be closed (e.g. if it's a modal and the user has pressed the close button), try to call the parent's callback.
+It's worth wrapping this in a try/catch in case the fragment has accidentally been opened from another activity.
+The parent should never be null, as an activity can't live without an application, and a fragment can't live without an activity!

 ```
     try {